 - Being a refugee claimant

-- work without formal authorization
+- working without formal authorization

 Canadian Experience Class application process